 A bad diet takes a toll on our productivity and health – I was in habit to eat high-calorie meals with little nutritional value, drink lots of coffee and avoid eating breakfast in the morning.
 I would pay for all these transgressions with headaches, stomach-aches and mood swings.
 I felt tired, annoyed and unable to work towards my professional goals.

 I decided to change my diet.
 I made sure to have a nutritious breakfast every morning.
 I stopped buying snack at the vending machine, and brought healthy snacks from home.
+Fruit, nuts or vegetables are just perfect and they help our brains to focus.

 Take Breaks to Relax